AmbroTall/ask-the-web/README.md

 ## How It Works

-- **Search**: Queries SerpAPI to fetch up to 5 organic search results.
+- **Search**: Queries Serper API (https://google.serper.dev/search) to fetch up to 5 organic search results.

 - **Scrape**: Uses BeautifulSoup to extract main content from each result, removing scripts, navigation, etc.